Regional Transportation Plan

 Nevada County Regional Transportation Plan Update

 The purpose of the Regional Transportation Plan (RTP) is to establish transportation policy and to document the short-term (2015-2025) and long-term (2025-2035) regional transportation needs covering the RTP horizon and to set forth an effective, cost-feasible Action Plan to meet these needs.
-The Nevada County Transportation Commission (NCTC) is in the process of updating the Nevada County RTP.

 A key focus of the 2016 RTP is to transform the document to a performance-based planning approach that will bring a more systematic method of using information on transportation system performance.
 This approach will assist NCTC in developing investment priorities and will guide outcomes for the transportation plan and related planning documents.
 The update is also intended to create a better alignment of performance monitoring and transportation planning between state agencies, NCTC, and its regional partners.
 Fehr & Peers is the consultant conducting the work.
 Public outreach events were held in August 2015 in Grass Valley, Nevada City, and the Town of Truckee to gather input from the community.